 At FLO, our mission is to help overcome climate change and accelerate the adoption of electric vehicles by offering the best EV charging experience.
-We understand the critical importance of widespread, accessible EV charging infrastructure in the movement to electrify the transportation sector and move towards a low-carbon economy.We aspire to be a leading network operator and an industry leader in smart EV charging solutions by redefining what characterizes the best, most reliable and inclusive charging experience - both in terms of the size of our network and the physical design of our charging stations.
-We believe that when we design with accessibility and user friendliness in mind, we design better for everyone.
+We understand the critical importance of widespread, accessible EV charging infrastructure in the movement to electrify the transportation sector and move towards a low-carbon economy.

-As one of the largest North American EV charging networks, we recognize the importance of advancing We also aim to accelerate the adoption of EVs, a critical our environmental, social and governance journey.
-To step toward decarbonizing the transportation sector do so, we aim to manage ESG effectively within our and reaching a net-zero economy by 2050.
-This means company by embedding environmental stewardship, expanding our network, while simultaneously reducing the environmental impact of our operations. accessibility and sound governance practices in our business activities, and charging network.
-We At FLO, ESG is a transformation in mindset.
-This means understand that engaging in responsible business management practices is necessary to ensure FLO's we call on all our stakeholders to continually engage long-term sustainability and growth.
-We firmly believe in how we integrate ESG into the way we operate.
-Our that upholding robust ESG practices will create longultimate vision is to make each day better than the term value for our customers, employees and the one before for EV drivers, as well as our customers, communities in which we operate. employees, and the communities in which we operate.
+As one of the largest North American EV charging networks, we recognize the importance of advancing our environmental, social and governance journey.
+To do so, we aim to manage ESG effectively within our company by embedding environmental stewardship, accessibility and sound governance practices in our business activities, and charging network.
+We understand that engaging in responsible business management practices is necessary to ensure FLO's long-term sustainability and growth.
+We firmly believe that upholding robust ESG practices will create long-term value for our customers, employees and the communities in which we operate.